Quill

 At 12:15 pm on a sunny Saturday, August 16, Woodstock production coordinator John Morris took the stage and announced the day’s first act to the 400,000-plus audience: “Okay, let’s have some music.
 Ladies and gentlemen, Quill!”
 The band launched into a four-song, 35-minute set with a surprisingly down-tempo version of “They Live the Life” that left the crowd visibly uninspired by its extended jam and repetitive atonal chanting at the end.

-But the mood shifted dramatically during the second song, the boogie-woogie romp “That’s How I Eat,” which kept people dancing through the third number, “Driftin’”, before all momentum died when peace activist Wavy Gravy, whose “Please Force” handled the event’s security, hurried on stage unannounced to encourage people to “be nice” and hug any troublemakers.
-After the interruption Quill finished up with “Waiting for You,” tossing maracas and woodblocks into the crowd in a moderately successful attempt to recapture some attention through audience participation.
+But the mood shifted dramatically during the second song, the boogie-woogie romp “That’s How I Eat.”
+That kept people dancing through the third number, “Driftin’”, before all momentum died when peace activist Wavy Gravy, whose “Peace Force” handled the event’s security, hurried on stage unannounced to encourage people to “be nice” and hug any troublemakers.
+After the interruption, Quill finished up with “Waiting for You,” tossing maracas and woodblocks into the crowd in a moderately successful attempt to recapture some attention through audience participation.

 Admittedly frustrated by the crowd’s lukewarm response and the sudden mid-set interruption, after chatting backstage with Grace Slick, Keith Moon, John Entwistle and Carlos Santana, the band was helicoptered back to their motel in what would become their last glimpse of rock-star extravagance.